eltydari/sr-loanetl/IMPLEMENTATION.md

 Implementation Plan (version 1)
 ===============================

-There will be a v1 of the application--once that is complete and based on whether I decide to focus on analysis or ETL, I will create a v2 implementation plan where I will expand upon the schema/architecture.
+This will be the plan of v1 of the application.
+Once it is implemented and based on whether I decide to focus on analysis or ETL, I will create a v2 implementation plan where I will expand upon the schema/architecture.

 This plan will consist of two parts: (1) the database schema, and (2) the architecture for the ETL application.